 This belief comes from a unique combination of personal experiences:

-- I struggled with obesity as a child.
-I started experimenting with various strategies for weight loss when I was 10 years old.
-I weighed 180 lbs at the time.
-Despite massive amounts of effort and literal blood, sweat, and tears, for the next 7 years I only grew heavier.
+I struggled with obesity as a child and endured years of teasing/bullying because of it.
 At my heaviest, I was 17 years old and I weighed 305 lbs.
-That year I managed to make some fundamental changes in my diet and I lost 80 lbs in 8 months.
-Since then I’ve only grown wiser with how I manage my health.
+That year (2000) I was finally able to make some changes in my diet and I lost 80 lbs in 8 months:

 2000 – 2014